By Seymour Topping with additional editing by Sig Gissler

 Over the years the Pulitzer board has at times been targeted by critics for awards made or not made.
 Controversies also have arisen over decisions made by the board counter to the advice of juries.
 Given the subjective nature of the award process, this was inevitable.
 The board has not been captive to popular inclinations.
 Many, if not most, of the honored books have not been on bestseller lists, and many of the winning plays have been staged off-Broadway or in regional theaters.

 In letters, the board has grown less conservative over the years in matters of taste.
 In 1963 the drama jury nominated Edward Albee's Who's Afraid of Virginia Woolf?, but the board found the script insufficiently "uplifting," a complaint that related to arguments over sexual permissiveness and rough dialogue.
-In 1993 the prize went to Tony Kushner's Angels in America: Millennium Approaches, a play that dealt with problems of homosexuality and AIDS and whose script was replete with obscenities.
+In 1993 the prize went to Tony Kushner's Angels in America: Millennium Approaches, a play that explores homosexuality in the early days of the AIDS crisis, before transmission was widely understood or effective treatment was available.
+Kushner doesn't shy from strong language, a change from earlier playwrights whose cursing could have cost them an award.
 On the same debated issue of taste, the board in 1941 denied the fiction prize to Ernest Hemingway's For Whom the Bell Tolls, but gave him the award in 1953 for The Old Man and the Sea, a lesser work.

 Notwithstanding these contretemps, from its earliest days, the board has in general stood firmly by a policy of secrecy in its deliberations and refusal to publicly debate or defend its decisions.
 The challenges have not lessened the reputation of the Pulitzer Prizes as the country's most prestigious awards and as the most sought-after accolades in journalism, letters, and music.
 The Prizes are perceived as a major incentive for high-quality journalism and have focused worldwide attention on American achievements in letters and music.